Frequently Asked Questions about the Undergraduate Degree

 11. May I take the same courses to satisfy both the upper division GE requirements and the 6 upper division units outside Psychology in Social and Behavioral Science departments of the College of Liberal Arts required by the Psychology Department?

 Yes.
 It is possible to use GE courses to satisfy the 6 unit upper division Psychology Supporting Fields requirement for the Psychology major.
 This requirement consists of two 3-unit courses to be taken in departments other than Psychology.
 Because these are upper division courses, they may or may not count as upper division GE courses.
 These courses have become a part of the major requirements because we value diversity in education.
 Psychology majors at CSULB graduate with some knowledge of the perspectives gained by studying other disciplines.
 Depending on your GE Catalog Year, you may or may not be able to use these 6 units to satisfy upper division GE and the Psychology Supporting Fields requirement.
-For this and all other GE questions, please consult the General Academic Advising Office (East Library, Room 124).
+For this and all other GE questions, please consult ATLAS, the College of Liberal Arts’ Advising Center (Ph1 room 104).
 By using these courses to satisfy both major and GE requirements, you will free up another 6 units that may be applied toward a minor, second major, or certificate.
 Completing any of those programs, in addition to a Psychology major, will not only make your education more well-rounded, but it will also provide more opportunities in your educational and career future.
 Please be aware, however, that the university has specific requirements for graduation.
 For the Psychology B.A. you must complete 120 semester units.
-For a list of Ethnic Studies courses and SBS departments, see our department Handbook or see a Peer Advisor for a handout.
+For a list of Ethnic Studies courses and SBS departments, see our department Handbook or see a PRO Guide for a handout.

 12. Can seniors receive undergraduate credit for a graduate course?
 Can seniors receive graduate credit while at the undergraduate status?

 Yes.
 For information on the first question, see University Catalog, “Senior Enrollment in Graduate Courses for Undergraduate Credit”.
 For the second question, see the University Catalog, “Graduate Credit Earned as a Senior.”
-A handout is also available from the Peer Advising Office outlining the requirements, listing the courses which may be taken and the steps required to petition the application of the course credit.
+A handout is also available from the Psychology Resource Office (PRO) Office outlining the requirements, listing the courses which may be taken and the steps required to petition the application of the course credit.

 13. Can I get credit by examination for courses?

 Yes.
 Certain courses may be taken by exam.
 However, the student needs to enroll in the course before making the arrangements.
-Consult the University Catalog for procedures and the Psychology Undergraduate Advisor* to determine courses which may not be taken by exam.
+Consult the University Catalog for procedures and ask at ATLAS to determine courses which may not be taken by exam.
 Laboratory and field experience courses may not be taken by exam, nor can 400 level classes.
-To schedule an appointment with the Psychology Undergraduate Advisor, please visit the Peer Advisors in PSY 206.
-This is the only method by which you may secure an appointment.

 14. What can I do if I don’t like my grade in a course?